Our Board

 Vice President

-Coco is a policy analyst and project manager with the BC Public Service.
+Coco is a Senior Policy Analyst, Indigenous Services Canada.
 She is an active community volunteer, including as a Bridges for Women Society board member and a former ICA English Teacher’s Assistant.
 As an immigrant to Canada, Coco has directly benefited from similar non-profit organizations, which has inspired her to help ease newcomer transitions and use her education, professional and personal experiences to advocate for ICA and its mission, vision, values and clients.

 Join Our Board